abmt-community/rt_arduino/readme.rst

 Limitations
 ===========
-- state machines are not supported
+- 2K of ram does not allow many nodes and viewd signals
 - img is not supported.
 - time: date not supported (missing <ctime>)